-- Cardiac output is determined by heart rate x stroke volume.
+Cardiac output is determined by heart rate x stroke volume.
 Blood pressure is determined by cardiac output x vascular resistance.
-Based on these calculations: - o Explain why the pulse increases when a patient loses blood from hemorrhage. - o Explain why the blood pressure drops in a severely bradycardic patient. - o Explain how the body compensates for reduced cardiac output. - If vascular resistance increases, what would you see in the following areas? - o Blood pressure - o Pulse pressure - o Skin color
+Based on these calculations:

+- Explain why the pulse increases when a patient loses blood from hemorrhage. - Explain why the blood pressure drops in a severely bradycardic patient. - Explain how the body compensates for reduced cardiac output.

+If vascular resistance increases, what would you see in the following areas?

+- Blood pressure

+- Pulse pressure

+- Skin color